jcmgray/symmray/docs/linear_algebra.md

 The sparse and flat layouts share this interface.
 Their numerical behavior can differ because flat algorithms operate on stacked blocks.

+For fermionic arrays, [`eigh_truncated`](#symmray.linalg.eigh_truncated) and Cholesky factorizations drop `dummy_modes` and the array label from returned factors by default.
+These factors are normally used as projectors, *added* to the network with the tensors they were decomposed from still present, as such the dummy modes should not be duplicated.
+Pass `drop_dummy_modes=False` to change this behavior.